 High-End: 90+ Euro, etc. cheapest rooms at Hotel Itsandra.

 High-End: 14+ Euro for a meal at hotel Itsandra.

 There´s no bus system om the Island, so only way to get around is with taking shared taxis or hire a car with driver for the day.
 A shared taxi around Moroni will cost you around 250 KMF or 500 KMF to Hotel Itsandra.

 To Hire a car with driver (talk to your hotel or Airbnb Host) will coast 30 – 40 Euro for the full day including fuel.

-The road leading north from the airport is full of potholes, so don´t expect to travel between places in high speed.
+The road leading north from the airport is full of potholes, so don´t expect to travel between places at high speed.
 The road from the airport to Moroni is pretty good.
 The road from Moroni down south to Chindini is also fairly good.

 If wanting to take a “ferry” to Moheli or Anjouan will you have to head down to Chindini on the southern tip of Grande Comore, this is where all boats leave from (if good wheater).
 There are about four boats to Moheli a day, taking up to 2hours if the water is gentle.
 The price is 75 Euro Each way.
 A local flight is the same price but often cancelled.

 You will have to register your passport with the harbour police before leaving, and upon arrival at the next island.